rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * Make a full project log and fill it in
 * Skim through [[Towards Prediction of Financial Crashes with a D-Wave Quantum Computer]]
 * Look at harmonic analysis and Walsh function.
-* Understand the difference between Ising and QUBO models. [[Difference between BQM, Ising, and QUBO problems?]].
+* Understand the difference between Ising and QUBO models. [[Difference between BQM, Ising, and QUBO problems?]]
 * Read [[Penalty and partitioning techniques to improve performance of QUBO solvers]]
 * Research variable interaction components
 * Read [[QROSS; QUBO RELAXATION PARAMETER OPTIMISATION VIA LEARNING SOLVER SURROGATES]]